-Diet and trophic analysis.—Stomachs were examined from 48 individuals between 129mm and 675mm TL, of which 5 individuals had empty stomachs and were removed from diet calculations (Supplemental Table A).
-Eighteen species of fish and seven orders of aquatic insects were identified and combined into groups “Fish” and “Insecta”.
-All other prey items were combined into an “other” group for analysis, which consisted of gastropods, tapeworms, nematodes, spiders, and anurans.
-YOY Bowfin consumed amphipods, fish, and insects; amphipods were the most abundant by Ni, fish were most prevalent by MNi, and insects occurred in the greatest proportion of individuals (Oi, Table 4).
-Older Bowfin fed heavily upon fish, crayfish, and “other” items, and no fish over 450 mm consumed amphipods or isopods.
-Fish were found in both YOY and YAO gut contents (Table 4).
-The majority of fish identified were yellow perch (60.5%), and four adults consumed juvenile Bowfin.
-Across both life stages, most macroinvertebrates were ephemeropterans, hemipterans, and odonates (37%, 34% and 25% of total).
-The Schoener similarity index was 44 for all YOY and YAO fish, indicating moderate yet insignificant overlap.
-YAO fish from Pensaukee had a similarity index of 84 with all other YAO fish, which showed biologically relevant similarity in diet composition among wetlands.

-Principal coordinates analysis of stomach contents, grouped by age class, revealed two distinct clusters (Fig. 7).
-Composition of YOY and YAO fish diets differed significantly (PERMANOVA, F1,41 = 4.1461, P = 0.008).
-All five gut content groups were associated with differences between life stages, with YOY fish consuming more amphipods and insects, and YAO fish consuming more fish and crayfish (envfit, 0.0001 < P < 0.005; Fig. 7).
-For YAO fish collected from Pensaukee, Peshtigo, Point Sable, and Deadhorse Bay wetland sites, diets did not differ in composition among wetlands (PERMANOVA, F3,22 = 1.689, P = 0.134; Fig. 8).
+Diet and Trophic analysis.—

 A total of 39 individuals (15 from Peshtigo and 24 from Pensaukee) were included in the random forest model to assess the degree of residency and probability of wetland reassignment.
 The final model, consisting of five trace element predictors, achieved a 79.5% success rate in assigning fish to the wetlands in which they were captured.
 Fish captured in the Pensaukee Wetland were successfully reclassified at a higher rate (83.3%) than fish captured in Peshtigo Wetland (73.3%).
 The most important trace element predictors were 88Sr and 137Ba (mean decrease in accuracy: 12.1% and 78.6%), followed by 55Mn, 25Mg, and 65Cu (mean decrease in accuracy: 35.1%, 18.9%, and 17.0%).

+Due to poor classification and insufficient sample size of Bowfin assigned to their wetland of capture, Peshtigo was excluded from stable isotope analysis.
 One adult was removed from stable isotope analysis, as it only assigned to Pensaukee in 5% of predicted classifications, resulting in 12 YOY and 10 YAO individuals with isotope data for analysis.
 YAO Bowfin had a mode trophic position 0.945 (95% credible interval: 0.36-1.47) steps above YOY individuals.
 The niche region of YAO Bowfin was slightly larger (33.2± 10.5‰) than that of YOY Bowfin (25.8± 7.6‰).
 Niche overlap was moderate between life stages, YOY Bowfin had a 54% probability of occurring in the YAO niche (95% credible interval: 17% - 92%), while YAO Bowfin had a 33% probability of occurring in the YOY niche (95% credible interval: 10% – 69%; Fig. 9).

 DISCUSSION